Mallard or Wild Duck

 Well truly the ubiquitous duck, certainly in the Northern Hemisphere.
 Where it didn't get to by its own efforts, it has been introduced, including into chunks of Oz and NZ.
-It often seems within a few minutes of flying anywhere you hear that irritating 'quack-quack-quack' of a Mallard.
+It has often seemed to me that within a few minutes of flying anywhere in the world you hear that irritating 'quack-quack-quack' of a Mallard.
 I'm sorry, I live by a pond and being woken by that loud 'quack-bloody-quack' at 3am gets stale quick, and they come round for bread, and bang on the back door, so I kinda have a love-hate relationship with this species.
 The chicks are cute though!

 As 'the' duck it has had a fair number of names: Stock Duck (Orkney), Mire Duck (Forfar), Moss Duck (Renfrew, Aberdeen), Muir Duck (Stirling), Grey Duck (Lancashire) and the They've Shit on the Back Step Again Duck (Here).